mcd500/teep-device/ta-aist-otrp/README.md

 ## AIST-TB OTrP Trusted Application

-This is where the AIST OTrP support for TEE-side will go.
+This is where the AIST OTrP Trusted Application implementation.

+You can communicate with it and a TAM using libaistotrp.